- by Lorena

 - Do you regularly clean up web browser cookies, caches, histories, and plugins?
 Over time these files may take up gigabytes (GBs) and slow down your Mac.

-- Have you checked duplicates?
+- Have you removed duplicate files on your Mac?
 You may have saved multiple copies of media items (photos, movies, songs, etc).
 Getting rid of them can release significant amount of free disk space.
-You can use Gemini to quickly locate and remove these duplicate files.
+You can use Gemini to quickly locate and delete these duplicates.

 - Have you removed unneeded Widgets from Dashboard?
 Those widgets can take up quite a bit of system memory (RAM).
 Learn how to do from this article.